 Dickinson Wright offers our Articling Students a competitive compensation package, comparable to other Bay Street firms, which includes:

 • 10 vacation days;

-• Allowance towards personal phone;
+• Allowance towards personal phone; and

 • Payment of Law Society Licensing Examination Fees.